bradymholt/geekytidbits.com/posts/2020-07-20-looking-back-early-days/index.md

 To:   comp.lang.pascal.borland
 Date: Aug 26, 1996, 3:46 PM

 Is there any easy way to explain TSRs?
-I just want to write a TSR that will delay characters when you type, THrow a message on the screen when you hut a certain number of keys, and also,,,,Start One of My Screen Savers when you hit a combination of Keys..
+I just want to write a TSR that will delay characters when you type, THrow a message on the screen when you hut a certain number of keys, and also,,,,
+Start One of My Screen Savers when you hit a combination of Keys..

 Can Anyone HElp?

 Thanks,